 The new exhibition Hidden Landscapes: Yasuaki Onishi will be presented in the Main Gallery at the Coconino Center for the Arts.
 It will feature site-specific installation art by Japanese artist Yasuaki Onishi, created for the space at the Coconino Center for the Arts.

-Hidden Landscapes will be open September 17 through October 27, 2018, and opens with a reception and artist talk on Saturday, September 15, followed by a public reception on Saturday, September 22.
+Hidden Landscapes will be open September 18 through October 27, 2018, and opens with a members preview and artist talk on Saturday, September 15, followed by a public reception on Saturday, September 22.

-Installation art by Yasuaki Onishi (1979- ) explores the perception of extraordinary space through the use of ordinary materials such as glue, cardboard, and plastic.
-A native of Osaka, Japan, Yasuaki has a Bachelor’s degree in sculpture from the University of Tsukuba and a Master’s degree in sculpture from the Kyoto City University of Arts, and became a well known contemporary artist throughout Japan, and has exhibited in Dubai, China, France, Israel, Kazakhstan, Norway, Denmark, Russia, Italy, Korea, Taiwan, Australia, and the United States, and he is a recipient of a United States-Japan Foundation Fellowship that serves as an artist cooperative and residency between the two nations, and continues to receive international research grants and art prizes for his work.
+Installation art by Yasuaki Onishi explores the perception of extraordinary space through the use of ordinary materials such as glue, cardboard, and plastic.
+A native of Osaka, Japan, Yasuaki has a Bachelor’s degree in sculpture from the University of Tsukuba and a Master’s degree in sculpture from the Kyoto City University of Arts.
+He has become a well-known contemporary artist throughout Japan, and has exhibited in Dubai, China, France, Israel, Kazakhstan, Norway, Denmark, Russia, Italy, Korea, Taiwan, Australia, and the United States.
+Onishi has been a recipient of a United States-Japan Foundation Fellowship that serves as an artist cooperative and residency between the two nations, and continues to receive international research grants and art prizes for his work.